hzFishy/UnrealNotes/content/Unreal Engine/Physics/Body Instance & Physics Interface.md

 The body instance seems to be mostly used from `UPrimitiveComponent`.
 It also seems that a lot of physic functions are running from `FBodyInstance`.

-Some of these functions will register a physic command using `ApplyAsyncPhysicsCommand`, that has a function call-back that's using `FPhysicsInterface`.
+Most of the functions will register a physic command using `ApplyAsyncPhysicsCommand`, that has a function call-back that's using `FPhysicsInterface`.

-BIs are initialized using a `UBodySetup`
+BIs are initialized using a `UBodySetup`.
+A BI holds a `FPhysicsActorHandle ActorHandle` which is the "Internal physics representation of our body instance".

+## Miscs

 **Change collision:**
-For some reason`SetCollisionEnabled(NewState)` doesn't work as expected, use `SetShapeCollisionEnabled(0, NewState)` instead.
+For some reason`SetCollisionEnabled(NewState)` doesn't work as expected, you can use `SetShapeCollisionEnabled(0, NewState)` instead.
+For more detailed collision setting, there are many functions like `SetResponseToChannel` and `SetResponseToAllChannels`.

 **Constraint**
 When you select a PrimitiveComponent, you can set Constraints <br>